Rey Mysterio: Various storylines (2007–2009)

 Mysterio then began a feud with Finlay, an opponent chosen by JBL.
 The rivalry was marked as "Fight vs. Flight", contrasting the fighting styles of both wrestlers – Finlay's physicality, versus the high-flying Mysterio.
-After fighting to a "no contest" at No Mercy on October 7, followed by a double-disqualification in a number one contender's match for Batista's World Heavyweight Championship on the next SmackDown!, he defeated Finlay in a Stretcher match at Cyber Sunday on October 28.
-During this feud, he lost a match to Finlay on the November 9 episode of SmackDown! and was part of the winning team at Survivor Series on November 18, which consisted of both wrestlers on opposing sides (although Mysterio was second to be eliminated).
+After fighting to a "no contest" at No Mercy on October 7, followed by a double-disqualification in a number one contender's match for Batista's World Heavyweight Championship on the next SmackDown!, Mysterio defeated Finlay in a Stretcher match at Cyber Sunday on October 28.
+During this feud, Mysterio lost a match to Finlay on the November 9 episode of SmackDown! and was part of the winning team at Survivor Series on November 18, which consisted of both wrestlers on opposing sides (although Mysterio was second to be eliminated).

-He re-entered the World Heavyweight Championship picture on the January 4, 2008, episode of SmackDown! when he won a Beat the Clock challenge for a chance to face the World Heavyweight Champion Edge at the Royal Rumble.
-At the event on January 27, he was unsuccessful in winning the championship.
+Mysterio re-entered the World Heavyweight Championship picture on the January 4, 2008, episode of SmackDown! when he won a Beat the Clock challenge for a chance to face the World Heavyweight Champion Edge at the Royal Rumble.
+At the Royal Rumble on January 27, Mysterio was unsuccessful in winning the championship.
 WWE's official website announced on February 14 that Mysterio suffered a biceps injury during an overseas tour.
 Despite the injury, Mysterio faced Edge for the title in a rematch at No Way Out on February 17, which he lost.
 On the February 22 episode of SmackDown, Mysterio announced that his injury would keep him out of action for at least six months, and he eventually underwent three surgeries within the space of a month.

 Mysterio returned on the June 23 episode of Raw, as the first wrestler to be drafted in the 2008 WWE Draft from the SmackDown brand to the Raw brand.
 Mysterio made his Raw in-ring debut on July 7, pinning Santino Marella after a 619.
 General Manager Mike Adamle announced that John Cena was injured and that Mysterio would replace him in the Championship Scramble at Unforgiven.
 The next week, Mysterio made his return to Raw after an extended absence by attacking Kane, turning back numerous claims that Kane had "ended his career".
 Mysterio then made his in-ring return at Unforgiven on September 7, competing in the World Heavyweight Championship scramble match, which was won by Chris Jericho.
 Mysterio put his mask on the line in a match at No Mercy on October 5, which he won by disqualification after Kane attacked him with a steel chair.
-He defeated Kane again at Cyber Sunday on October 26, this time in a No Holds Barred match, and again at Survivor Series on November 23, when the pair were on opposing sides in a five-on-five elimination match.
+Mysterio defeated Kane again at Cyber Sunday on October 26, this time in a No Holds Barred match, and again at Survivor Series on November 23, when the pair were on opposing sides in a five-on-five elimination match.
 Mysterio then competed in a number one contender's tournament for the Intercontinental Championship, losing to CM Punk in the finals at Armageddon on December 14.
 At No Way Out on February 15, 2009, Mysterio competed in the Elimination Chamber match for the World Heavyweight Championship, but was the last man eliminated by Edge.